Beta

 Police and Crime Commissioner (PCC) elections

 PCCs are elected to make sure that local police meet the needs of the community.
-Walsall Borough is part of the West Midlands area, and our PCC is Simon Foster.
+Walsall Borough is part of the West Midlands PCC area.

 PCC elections take place every 4 years.